GitJit-max/learning-linux/chapter/05-links.md

 A **symbolic link** can point to any file, including different file systems and destinations that do not exist; This happens also if the destination of a symbolic link is deleted.
 - The remove command ` $ rm ` applied to a symbolic link, or ` Delete ` in a graphical file manager, only removes the symbolic link, never the target file to which the link refers.
 - In most other file processing operations, the links are "decompressed" so that the paths through them work normally. <!--One thing to remember about symbolic links is that -->Most file operations are carried out on the link's target, not the link itself.
-For example, if we write something to the symbolic link, the referenced file is written to.
+For example, if we write something to the symbolic link, the referenced file is written to. [^shotts-syml]
 - Symbolic links contain a text pointer to the target file or directory.
 However, a symlink file cannot be opened in a text editor.
 Opening a symlink always opens the target file.
 Reading the destination from a symlink file requires a special system call such as ` $ readlink <file>↵ `.
 - A symbolic link can be relative, so that it is interpreted in relation to its parent directory.
 - If the target file is deleted before the symbolic link, the link will continue to exist but will point to nothing.
 In this case, the link is said to be broken.
-In many implementations, the ` $ ls ` command will display broken links in a distinguishing color such as red, to reveal their presence.
+In many implementations, the ` $ ls ` command will display broken links in a distinguishing color such as red, to reveal their presence. [^shotts-syml]

 <a id="examples-of-links"></a>